vippsas/vipps-report-api/api-guide/settlement.md

   "tryLater": true
 }
 ```
-Eventually when the report is ready, you will instead receive a response with data,
+Eventually when the report is ready, you will receive a response with data,
 such as:

 ```json
 {
   "cursor": "Mw==",